erikkworth/worthent-foundation/doc/state/state.md

 State Tables typically have a starting state.
 Here the reasonable starting state is for the machine to be turned off.
 When in the Off state the turnstile can be turned on with an On event.
 Presumably this event would be emitted to the State Table when the machine was powered on.

 When the turnstile state table receives the On event while it is in the Off state, the state table transitions to the Locked state.
 While in the Off or Locked state, the turnstile does not turn.
 The Push event is signaled to the state table when a person tries to push through the turnstile.
 If the Push event is signaled to the state table while it is in the Locked state, the turnstile does not turn and the state table stays in the same state (Locked).
-In the diagram, that is represented by an arrow that circles back to the same state.
+In the diagram, a transition that keeps the state table in the same state is represented by an arrow that circles back to the same state.

 In order for a person to get through the turnstile, the attendant needs to scan a ticket while the state table is in the Locked state.
 When the ticket is scanned, the device signals a Ticket event to the state table.
-When it is in the Locked state, the state table transitions to the Unlocked state.
+When the Ticket event arrives while the state table is in the Locked state, the state table transitions to the Unlocked state.
 The \[Increment Count\] on the diagram below the Ticket event signifies that the **Increment Count** Transition Actor is invoked as the state table transitions from the Locked to the Unlocked state.
 Now that the state table is in the Unlocked state, the person will be able to push through.
 The Push event triggers the state table to transition back to the Locked state until the next ticket scan.

 A **Transition Actor** is a piece of code that is configured to run during the state transition.
-A given Transition Action can be used in multiple places in the state table and you can see from the diagram that it is indeed used in two places (one with the Ticket event and the other with the Push event).
+A given Transition Actor can be used in multiple places in the state table and you can see from the diagram that it is indeed used in two places (one with the Ticket event and the other with the Push event).
 The configuration for a state transition between two states can list more than one and they run in the order they are listed.

 So now you have an overview of the concept, so let's break down the machine into its parts.
 At the high level, the state table has these parts: